Vasalund IF

-Vasalunds IF is a Swedish football club based in Solna, Stockholm.
+Vasalund IF is a Swedish football club based in Solna, Stockholm.
 The club is affiliated with Stockholms Fotbollförbund.

 History

 Vasalund was formed in 1934 and play in the Swedish Third Division: Ettan Norra.
 In 2002 the club merged with Essinge IK and changed its name to Vasalund/Essinge IF.
 The merger was discontinued and the original name was restored before the 2008 season.